Biography of William Wilberforce

 Hull Grammar School for two years.
 Then Pocklington School in Yorkshire.
 St. John’s College, Cambridge University.

-Chronology/Biography of William Wilberforce:
+Timeline of William Wilberforce:

-1801: Founded the periodical the “Christian Observer”.
+1801: He founds the periodical the “Christian Observer”.

 1825: William Wilberforce retires from Parliament due to ill health.